 - Turn off heat, then add two-part lids (lids and bands) into the hot water.
 Let them sit in the hot water until ready to fill with veggies.
 Do not let lids boil– it will activate the red-rimmed sticky sealant that is used for proper canning of fruits and veggies.

 - Remove carefully using tongs and place onto towels (cold countertops can shock the jars and break them).
 Let cool slightly then proceed with recipe.

 - Always sanitize a few extra jars just in case your kraut doesn’t fit into the expected sizes.
-It’s much better to have a few jars ready to go then to have to go back and start the sanitizing process over when you’re already elbow-deep in cabbage.
+It’s much better to have a few extra jars ready to go then to have to go back and start the sanitizing process over when you’re already elbow-deep in cabbage.

 - Sanitize just before you begin: don’t sanitize in the morning for a fermentation evening.
-Dust, germs, kitty hair and other airborne miscellanea can get into the jars and make the jars dirty again
+Dust, germs, kitty hair, and other airborne miscellanea can get into the jars and make the jars dirty again

 - Don’t worry TOO much about germs: the goal here is not to completely sanitize our lives, but to ensure that our ferments get off to a good start.

 - Therefore, you do not need to sanitize bowls, utensils or cutting boards.
 The jars need to be sterilized because the ferments sit inside for a week or more, and that environment needs to be as clean as possible.